 In my cruise medicine bag, I bring a pair of seasickness bands and a travel-size amount of Dramamine or Bonine.
 Just in case.

-Speaking of just in case items in my cruise medicine bag…
+Speaking of just-in-case items in my cruise medicine bag…

 Preparing for any ailments while onboard

-For our port days, I pop this little pink medicine pouch inside of my dry bag with the tissues, wipes, etc. for a complete “kit.”
+For our port days, I pop this little pink medicine pouch inside my dry bag with the tissues, wipes, etc. for a complete “kit.”

 - A few doses of DayQuil (This multi-symptom medicine seems to work well for our family)